 Rumor at the time was that Affleck was on a retreat at the Buddhist monastery, as not many celebrities stroll through Chéticamp early in the spring time of year.

-Halifax born and Oscar nominated Ellen Page is no stranger to our fine province and is better known for her roles in the X-Men franchise and Juno.
-As of late, Ellen has produced the documentary, There's Something in the Water, which features ecological and social disasters in her home province.
+Halifax born and Oscar nominated Elliot Page is no stranger to our fine province and is better known for their roles in the X-Men franchise and Juno.
+As of late, Elliot has produced the documentary, There's Something in the Water, which features ecological and social disasters in their home province.
 The documentary, Page's directorial debut, states that these catastrophes have been precisely placed, all in remote, low income and very often Indigenous or Black communities.
-As she observes, your postal code determines your health.
+As they observe, your postal code determines your health.

 Academy Award winner and star of Little Miss Sunshine, Argo and Catch-22, Alan Arkin has been coming to Cape Breton for around 20 years.
 In a recent interview he said "We spend several months a year in Cape Breton.
 It’s my favorite place on earth."